 Hearts thumping, sweat trickling, steady hands and feet at the ready.
 We’ve all felt the endorphin rush of athletic exertion; it is one of the few sensations that make us feel most alive.

-So, when a hearing aid malfunctions in the middle of an important game, you’re left feeling frustrated and empty.
-As a member of the athlete nation, you deserve that feeling of vitality whenever you step onto a field, court, sand, or grass.
+So, when a hearing aid malfunctions in the middle of an important game, perhaps you missing an important call from the ref or not hearing your teammates clearly, you’re left feeling frustrated and empty.
+As a member of the team, you deserve that feeling of confidence whenever you step onto a field, court, sand, or grass.

 Luckily, the challenges don’t have to overcome you; instead, enact simple solutions that can prevent them from ever occurring.